JelmerOffenberg/python-api-workshop/README.md

 ---

 ### Exercise 2: Submit and retrieve data
-**Objective:** Develop endpoints for submitting and retrieving data, a common practice.
-Note that we will use in-memory data storage for now, this means that you'll have to define a python variable where you store your data for the runtime of this application.
+**Objective:** Develop endpoints to handle data submission and retrieval using in-memory storage.

 If you have no inspiration for what kind of data to submit, take store inventory as an example.
 Products have a name, price, weight etc.